dombrant/100-days-of-code/r1-log.md

 ### R1D61 (March 5th, 2018)
 Today I missed getting any coding in today.
 Looking forward to working on my portfolio tomorrow.

+### R1D62 (March 6th, 2018)
+Today I got the main sections for my portfolio page laid out.
+One of them has a gradient background, and I'm planning on implementing that for another.